 Overall, though, the interior is not styled as cohesively as the exterior.
 Or the Mini’s.

 More good news is that the steering wheel can be brought close to your chest.
-But the rake adjustment disappoints by keeping the wheel a touch high.
+But the rake adjustment disappoints by keeping the wheel a touch high, and the mechanism itself feels rather flimsy.
 Further niggles are an awkward clutch footrest and seats that, although good to look at, could be more supportive.